adamadair/euler/problem_031/problem31.md

 How many different ways can £2 be made using any number of coins?

 # Solution Notes
 2 different solutions, one in C# and one in Ruby.
 Both return the same answer.
+The C# as it is written is not reusable.
+The Ruby with only slight modification would be able to be reused for finding solutions for different denominations of coins.
+The obvious next step would be to list the actual coin combinations.